-The Group's capital adequacy is measured by both regulatory capital and economic capital.
+The group's capital adequacy is measured by both regulatory capital and economic capital.
 Economic capital measures and reports all quantifiable risks on a consistent risk-adjusted basis.

 Regulatory capital adequacy is measured based on Pillar 1 of the Basel II capital framework.
 Capital adequacy ratio is calculated by dividing the capital held by total risk-weighted assets.
-Risk weighted assets comprise computed risk weights from credit, operational and market risks associated with the business of the bank.
+Risk weighted assets comprise computed risk weights from credit, operational and market risks associated with the business of the group.
 Notional risk weighted asset for market risk is calculated using the standardised approach while operational risk is determined using the basic indicator approach.
 Management monitors the capital adequacy ratio on a proactive basis.

-Throughout the year under review, Stanbic IBTC Bank operated above its targeted capitalization range and well over the minimum regulatory capital adequacy ratio of 10% as mandated by CBN.
+Throughout the year under review, the banking subsidiary operated above its capital adequacy ratio risk appetite limit and well over the minimum regulatory capital adequacy ratio of 10% as mandated by CBN.